 The Flash: Season 3

 Similarly to Arrow's fourth season, I was dangerously close to quitting the Flash during this season, but unlike Arrow's fourth season, the red flags were there from the first episode.
 After Season 2's ending sets up what could have been a really cool Flashpoint storyline, the series pretty much resolves it after a single episode, wasted a ton of interesting potential.
 Even more, the series introduced its new villain Savitar in the sixth episode, almost exactly like the previous season.
-I'm not a fan of Savitar, it doesn't feel like he was developed very much because we didn't learn his identity until three episodes before the finale.
-It's a shame because two of the season's best episodes were post-reveal, and dragging that plot thread out only hurt the show.
-Even more, there was an irritating storyline about Barry trying to prevent Iris's death that was similarly dragged out to the end of the season.
+He actually had a pretty killer first appearance, not only boasting that he was the "god of speed" but being so visibly powerful that you could easily believe it.
+He definitely got some of the coolest fight scenes in the show, but he also didn't get to do much else since we didn't learn his identity until three episodes before the finale.
+And the worst part?
+I kinda liked Savitar better before the identity reveal!
+Having a more supernatural god-like entity as the antagonist was such a cool concept, and Savitar turning out to be a whimpering, angsty future Barry felt like such a let down.
+Combine this with an irritating storyline about Barry trying to prevent Iris's death that was similarly dragged out to the end of the season, and you get a season that feels so visibly padded out.
 I wouldn't say Season 3 of The Flash is the worst Arrowverse season.
-Between Killer Frost, Tom Felton's great Julian Albert, Tom Cavanagh directing a legitimately great episode, and Infantino Street being one of my favorite episodes in the series, there is a lot to like here.
+Between Killer Frost, Tom Felton's great Julian Albert, Tom Cavanagh directing a legitimately great episode, the good Savitar fight scenes, and Infantino Street being one of my favorite episodes in the series, there is a lot to like here.
 However, the majority of this season was a pretty big disappointment, and it ended on a dud note with one of the Arrowverse's worst finales.

 2/5 Stars